A backward $\lambda$-Lemma for the forward heat flow: Introduction and main results

 of an open neighborhood of $x$ in $\Lambda M$ in terms of the exponential map; here compactness of $M$ enters.
 The orthogonal splitting

-with associated orthogonal projections $\pi_\pm$ is a key ingredient to make the analysis work.
-At this stage take the final identity as a definition.
-By a standard graph argument we assume without loss of generality that $\Uu$ is of the form $W^u\times B^s$ where $W^u\subset X^-$ represents an open neighborhood of the critical point in its unstable manifold and $B^s\subset X^+$ is an open ball about $0$.
-By $\phi$ we denote the local semiflow on $\Uu$ which represents the heatflow under $\Phi$; see~(\ref{eq:cauchy-local}).
+with associated orthogonal projections $\pi_\pm$ is a key ingredient to make the analysis work; at this stage take the final identity as a definition.
+By a standard graph argument we may assume without loss of generality that $\Uu$ is of the form $W^u\times \Oo^+$.
+Here $W^u\subset X^-$ represents a descending disk $W^u(x)\cap\{\Ss_\Vv>\Ss_\Vv(x)-\delta\}$ for some $\delta>0$ sufficiently small and $\Oo^+\subset X^+$ is an open ball about $0$.
+By $\phi$ we denote the local semi-flow on $\Uu$ which represents the heat flow $\varphi$ on $\Lambda M$ with respect to the local parametrization $\Phi$; see~(\ref{eq:cauchy-local}).